kamshory/BMKG/README.md

 BMKG API is an API to get realtime weather forecast and earthquake history from [BMKG | Badan Meteorologi, Klimatologi, dan Geofisika](http://www.bmkg.go.id).

+Caching can be implemented by saving responses to the database.
+The cache age can be set to one or several hours.

 ### Features

 - earthquake